cedlemo/OCaml-GObject-Introspection/README.md

   * handle simple functions for struct, unions.
     * started
+    * check if the arg or ret types can be null (if ptr by default, assume that yes) and use `ptr option`
   * start supporting Interface.

   * Find the problem with jbuilder and Travis.
 Why can I run the tests under